-Ms. SUSAN PECKHAM: It's a really hard decision.
+NORRIS: It's a really hard decision.
 It makes me cry.
 It's so upsetting.
-It really it affects me at my core.
+It really - it affects me at my core.

 HAGERTY: Susan Peckham and her husband, Daniel Abraham, are expecting their first child.
 Susan converted to Judaism from Christianity - a long process in which she studied with three rabbis - and promised to raise her children Jewish.
 She later met and married Dan, got pregnant and soon, she began having second thoughts about the sacred ritual.

 NORRIS: We're hoping that this child will be born through natural childbirth, without any medication, without any intervention.
 And following along those same lines, why would we want to turn around and in eight days, subject our baby to what is a violent act?

 HAGERTY: They don't know the baby's gender, but Susan strongly believes it's a boy.
 So she began reading books about the history of circumcision, about the medical pros and cons, about the procedure itself.
 She brought her findings home to Dan.

 NORRIS: And what was miraculous was reading the descriptions and the fact that I couldn't get through the first page or two.